kb1907/Deep-Learning-Specialization/README.md

 ## [Course 3 Structuring Machine Learning Projects](https://github.com/kb1907/Deep-Learning-Specialization/tree/main/Structuring%20Machine%20Learning%20Projects)

-- [In the third course of the Deep Learning Specialization](https://www.coursera.org/learn/machine-learning-projects?specialization=deep-learning), I learn how to build a successful machine learning project and get to practice decision-making as a machine learning project leader.
+- [In the third course of the Deep Learning Specialization](https://www.coursera.org/learn/machine-learning-projects?specialization=deep-learning), I learned how to build a successful machine learning project and get to practice decision-making as a machine learning project leader.

 - By the end, I am able to diagnose errors in a machine learning system; prioritize strategies for reducing errors; understand complex ML settings, such as mismatched training/test sets, and comparing to and/or surpassing human-level performance; and apply end-to-end learning, transfer learning, and multi-task learning.

 ## [Course 4 Convolutional Neural Networks](https://github.com/kb1907/Deep-Learning-Specialization/tree/main/Convolutional%20Neural%20Networks)

-- [In the fourth course of the Deep Learning Specialization](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning), I understand how computer vision has evolved and become familiar with its exciting applications such as autonomous driving, face recognition, reading radiology images, and more.
+- [In the fourth course of the Deep Learning Specialization](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning), I understood how computer vision has evolved and become familiar with its exciting applications such as autonomous driving, face recognition, reading radiology images, and more.

 - By the end, I am able to build a convolutional neural network, including recent variations such as residual networks; apply convolutional networks to visual detection and recognition tasks; and use neural style transfer to generate art and apply these algorithms to a variety of image, video, and other 2D or 3D data.